karel-brinda/Phylign/README.md

 ### Known limitations

-* When the number of queries is too high, the auxiliary Python scripts start to use too much memory, which may result in swapping.
+* **Swapping if the number of queries too high.** If the number of queries is too   high, the auxiliary Python scripts start to use too much memory, which may result in swapping.
 Try to keep the number of queries moderate and ideally their names short.

-If you have tens or hundreds or more query files, concatenate them all into one before running `mof-search`.
+* **No support for ambiguous characters in queries.** As the tools used internally by MOF-Search support only the nucleotide alphabet, all non-ACGT characters in queries are first converted to A.

 ## License